-- Recess will be held outdoors as long as weather permits in conjunction with childcare. - Face coverings are not required outdoors only if six feet of distance can be maintained at all times. - Outdoor activities will be structured - Shared equipment will not be used.
+- Recess will be held outdoors as long as weather permits in conjunction with childcare only. - On hybrid instructional days, recess will be virtual. - Face mask breaks will count toward recess time for grades K-5. - Face coverings are not required outdoors only if six feet of distance can be maintained at all times. - Outdoor activities will be structured.
+This includes marked individual spaces, separated group spaces that allow for social distancing, and staggered participation times. - Shared equipment will not be used.
 Any individual equipment will be sanitized between use.